cls-python/cls-luigi_paper/README.md

 pip install -r requirements.txt
 ```

-for running the example in "auto-sklearn" we used Python 3.8.18.
-You may then install Auto-sklearn as follows:
+for running the example in "auto-sklearn" directory we used Python 3.8.18.
+You may install the library "Auto-Sklearn" as follows:

 ```
 pip install auto-sklearn==0.15.0